-Connectivity options include DisplayPort 1.2, HDMI 1.4 with MHL, and Dual-Link DVI-D. There are also two 2W built-in speakers and a headphones jack.
+Connectivity options include DisplayPort 1.2, HDMI 1.4 with MHL, and Dual-Link DVI-D. There are also two 2W built-in speakers and a headphone jack.

 Price & Similar Monitors

-Note that alongside the Acer XFA240, there’s also the Acer XF240H model which is essentially the same monitor though it only supports FreeSync over DisplayPort, and it’s not G-SYNC compatible.
+Alongside the Acer XFA240, there’s also the Acer XF240H model, which is essentially the same monitor (also G-SYNC compatible), but it only supports FreeSync over DisplayPort, not over HDMI.